Soccer schools and boardroom deals: China's play for World Cup glory

 Premier League and other European clubs regularly visit China in their summer off-season, drawing huge crowds.

 Chinese authorities are squarely behind the drive to develop local football, providing the vital political support to the move.
-Local governments have helped subsidise television licence fees to support local teams, while the recent Manchester City deal was led by a state-backed firm.
+Local governments have helped subsidize television license fees to support local teams, while the recent Manchester City deal was led by a state-backed firm.

 Xi himself visited City's academy last month during a trip to Britain, where he posed for a selfie with Argentinian striker Sergio Aguero and British Prime Minister David Cameron.